AshleyEM/CS-361/README.md

 socket = context.socket(zmq.REQ)
 ````

-2) Connect to port 5555 to talk to number generator
+2) Connect to "tcp://localhost:#" to talk to number generator.
+Replace '#' with a number of your choice.

 ````
 socket.connect("tcp://localhost:5555")